 - 1 large bowl or medium bowl, whisk and spatula

-- 1 large frying pan skillet, or griddle
+- 1 large frying pan skillet, griddle or non-stick pan

 - 1 medium sauce pan